burningmime/curves/README.md

 ### Getting the code to work with your project

-This is not meant to be a library you compile into a DLL and link to.
+This is not meant to be a library you compile into a DLL and link to (if you're using C#).
 Because there are so many different Vector types flying around, it's easiest just to copy the source code from the `trunk\burningmime.curves\src` folder directly into your project.
 You'll notice at the top of every file there, there's a very C-like construct:

 ```C#